ejduwell/batchScratcher/README.md

 #### 5) Ethan's strong recommendation is to always make the main Matlab .m file submitted for the batch job (i.e. jobIn.mainFcn.fname="yourJobMfile") a 'script' with the 'function' syntax present but no input or output variables
 - What on earth do I mean by this and why?:
   - It may sound like I'm delving into into minutia, but I promise this is relavant.. there are fine distinctions between 'scripts' and 'functions' in Matlab:
-    - 'functions' begin with 'function [outputVariables]=yourJobMfile(inputVariables)' where yourJobMfile is the function's name and outputVariables/inputVariables are your input and output variables. they also end in 'end' to specify the end of the function.
+    - 'functions' begin with 'function [outputVariables]=yourJobMfile(inputVariables)' where yourJobMfile is the function's name and outputVariables/inputVariables are your input and output variables.
+They also end in 'end' to specify the end of the function.
     - 'scripts' do not begin with this syntax
     - The key/important difference here pertains to the 'scope' of variables created in a script vs. a function.
       - Variables set/defined in a function only exist within the scope of the function and do not persist in your workspace after the function is done except for those exported as output variables.